MaelAbgrall/HardwareforAI/README.md

 # Deep learning Hardware
-how to choose wisely your computer
+This guide is intended for beginers in hardware, in order to plan what you need and how to choose parts for a computer specialized in Deep Learning.

-Feel free to open an issue is there is mistakes or questions :)
+Feel free to open an issue is there is any mistakes or any questions :)

 ## Table of content:
 - [I'm a beginner / I'm a student](https://github.com/MelAbgrall/HardwareforAI#im-a-beginner--im-a-student)